How Much Does a Plumber Cost? The Average Rate for Hiring a Plumber

 Water Damage Repair

 Unfortunately, there are times when a significant leak causes damage to another part of the house.
-A leaking pipe usually costs $150 to $350 to repair.
+A leaking pipe can cost from $150 to $350 or more to repair, depending on severity.
 For severe pipe bursts, water damage becomes the highest cost of a plumbing repair.
 A homeowner will likely need to hire a different company to help repair the damage to other materials.
 Water damage repair costs usually run between $1,000 to $4,000.

 Additional Repairs: Electrical Work, Drywall Repair, Carpet Installation, and More

 Major water damage repairs are only part of what may need attention after a pipe bursts in a house.
 Depending on the severity and location of the leaking pipes, some of the internal electrical wirings could have been compromised by water damage.
 Outlets, light switches, and more could require repair for $150 to $500.
-Repairing damaged drywall could cost an additional $300 to $800 depending on the extent of the damage.
+Repairing damaged drywall could cost an additional $250 to $750 depending on the extent of the damage.
 If the water damage affected the carpets, all or part of the carpet would need to be replaced.
-It costs $200 to $2,500 to replace damaged carpet.
-A sewer pipe leak means the lawn will be torn up during repairs, so expect to pay $1,000 to $2,600 to replace the sod damaged by heavy equipment if it can’t be saved.
+It costs $756 to $2,591 to replace a damaged carpet.
+A sewer pipe leak means the lawn will be torn up during repairs, so expect to pay $400 to $4,520 to replace the sod damaged by heavy equipment if it can’t be saved.

 You might not have heard of a plumbing inspection before.
 It’s a helpful tool for people looking to purchase an older home or a home with possible signs of plumbing problems.
 For an average cost of $165, a plumber can do a home inspection to determine the state of your plumbing system from top to bottom.